Formulas | Formula library

 Rounding half down

-A formula field to replicate absence accrual rule rounding mode Half Down for numbers, which rounds to nearest 0.5.
+A formula field to replicate absence accrual rule rounding mode Half Down for numbers, which rounds to the nearest 0.5.

 Copy